RobertTalbert/discretecs/MTH225-Winter2024/course-docs/MTH 225 Fall 2024 Syllabus.md

 - **Bulls*it detection**: Being able to look at a program, problem solution, or explanation -- especially those you create -- and find and fix errors and misconceptions in it.
 - **Deliberate practice**: Practicing a skill, not mindlessly but with focused attention and a goal of improving performance.
-- **Explaining things to another person**: Taking a complex idea and making it make sense to a normal, non-expert human being through a clear, correct, and complete verbal explanation.
+- **Explaining things to another human**: Taking a complex idea and making it make sense to a normal, non-expert human being through a clear, correct, and complete verbal explanation.
 - **Solving hard problems**: Taking a problem that is more than just a simple exercise, and applying structured reasoning, creative strategies, and tenacious persistence to make progress.

 The four Mega-Skills are not directly part of your course grade but will be the focus of many activities that are, and will be frequently referenced in class.